OpenNewsLabs/field-guide-security-training-newsroom/drafts/passwords.md

 Password Management
 ===================

-**Overview:** Passwords are the bedrock of account security, but hard to get right.
+## Overview FIX Passwords are the bedrock of account security, but hard to
+get right.
 This lesson provides a methodology for understanding how to take a harm reduction approach to password management.
 Participants should have a clear understanding of phishing (LESSON LINK TK) and two